-Kimberton Waldorf School is located near the village of Kimberton, three miles southwest of Phoenixville in Chester County.
+Kimberton Waldorf School is located near the village of Kimberton, three miles southwest of Phoenixville borough, in Chester County.

 Street Address: 410 West Seven Stars Road, Phoenixville, PA 19460